ikalogic/ScanaStudio-scripts-v3/README.md

 ## Writing your own ScanaStudio script with VSCode support
-Code news!
+Good news!
 On Februrary 2023, we have released a VSCode extention to help you wirting your own scripts.
 Get started by reading the Scripting user manual here: https://www.ikalogic.com/kb/scripting/ScanaStudio-scripting-manual/